diogo-raphael-cravo/MIGRA/README.md

 For help, run:
 ```
-cd migra
+cd migrate
 npm run help
 ```

 ### Folder structure

-First, create a folder to contain all experiments, in this case we will use folder `migra/experiments` in this repository.
+First, create a folder to contain all experiments, in this case we will use folder `migrate/experiments` in this repository.
 Then, create an empty subfolder for each experiment named `[mn]-verif3`, where `mn` is the name of a module net.
-So for example in order to translate module net `migra/examples/module-nets/researchnetv1`, we need to have following folder structure:
+So for example in order to translate module net `migrate/examples/module-nets/researchnetv1`, we need to have following folder structure:
 ```
 results/                       this folder must be empty, verification results will be saved here
 examples/                      this is where we save inputs to our verification process